chitt31/aws-react-project/README.md

 1. On the API Gateway console, choose the REST API
 2. Choose Build.
 3. Select New API.
-4. For API name¸ enter a name (for example, BreastCancerPredition).
+4. For API name¸ enter a name (for example, stableai).
 5. Leave Endpoint Type as Regional.
 6. Choose Create API.
 7. On the Actions menu, choose Create resource.
-8. Enter a name for the resource (for example, predictbreastcancer).
+8. Enter a name for the resource (for example, stableai).
 9. After the resource is created, on the Actions menu, choose Create Method to create a POST method.
 10. For Integration type, select Lambda Function.
 11. For Lambda function, enter the function you created.